-Paavo Heininen (born 13 January 1938) is a composer, essayist, pianist and teacher.
-A highly revered figure in Finnish musical circles, he is known as a prolific composer of symphonies and other orchestral works, chamber music, vocal music and piano pieces.
-He also guided a generation of young composers at the Sibelius Academy during a teaching career of more than forty years.
+Paavo Heininen (1938-2022) was a composer, essayist, pianist and teacher.
+A highly revered figure in Finnish musical circles, he was known as a prolific composer of symphonies and other orchestral works, chamber music, vocal music and piano pieces.
+He also guided a generation of young composers as Professor of Composition at the Sibelius Academy during a teaching career of more than forty years.

 His natural starting point was from the beginning modernism.
 According to him, there is no need to change direction since to him, modernism means being open to all the possibilities that exist.

-Vocal music is, however, perhaps closest to Heininen's heart because of his passion for texts: the marriage of word and music is, in his opinion, something unique, allowing the composer and the poet to express more together than they could ever do alone.
-Heininen has composed two operas during the 1980s: Veitsi (The Knife, 1985-88) and Silkkirumpu (The Damask Drum, 1981-83).
+Vocal music was, however, perhaps closest to Heininen's heart because of his passion for texts: the marriage of word and music was, in his opinion, something unique, allowing the composer and the poet to express more together than they could ever do alone.
+Heininen composed two operas during the 1980s: Veitsi (The Knife, 1985-88) and Silkkirumpu (The Damask Drum, 1981-83).

-Heininen started exploring electro-acoustic music during the latter half of the 1970s and the potential of the computer in the early 1980s.
+Heininen started exploring electro-acoustic music during the latter half of the 1970s.
 His key works from that period include the tape composition Maiandros (1977) and the orchestral Dia (1979).
 During the 1990s the stylistic spectrum expanded resulting in two "jazzy" works for big band (Wolfstock and Bookends, 1996-97).

 The reconstructions of works by Aarre Merikanto, his former teacher, constitute a chapter in themselves in Heininen's output.
 In his violin concerto Tuuminki (A Notion, 1993) Heininen inhabits the world of Merikanto, and indeed the title continues with the words "of what might have been Aarre Merikanto's 3rd Violin Concerto".
 In the Flute Concerto Autrefois (2008/10) Leevi Madetoja serves as an approximate model.
 Autrefois was born of the essence of Madetoja, but his world has been allowed to expand a bit over the stylistic horizon of his day.